About Nuance Communications, Inc.

 Nuance Communications helps machines navigate the subtleties of human speech.
-The company develops speech recognition systems for applications in customer service, consumer electronics, healthcare, financial services, and automotive.
-It employs artificial intelligence, cognitive science, and machine learning in developing its products with some 2,100 language experts on staff.
+The company is a market leader in conversational artificial intelligence (AI) and ambient clinical intelligence, working people in industries such as healthcare, financial services, telecommunications, government, and retail.
+It employs artificial intelligence, cognitive science, and machine learning in developing its products with some 1,600 language scientists, developers, and engineers on staff.
 Nuance has customers worldwide, although most of its revenue comes from the US.
-In 2018, Nuance began to sell or spin off non-core businesses to focus on AI-powered speech and cloud technologies.
-Nuance technologies conduct about 16 billion self-service transactions a year.

-Nuance's operating segments are healthcare, mobile, enterprise, and imaging.
+Nuance's operating segments are healthcare, enterprise, and other.

 Sales and Marketing

-Nuance sells directly and through distributors, resellers, system integrators, and telecom carriers.
-Distribution and reseller partners include Avaya, BT, Cisco, DiData, Genesys, Huawei, MoshiMoshi, NICE, Telstra, and Verint.
+Nuance sells directly and through distributors, resellers, system integrators, e-commerce websites, and telecom carriers.
+Distribution and reseller partners include Avaya, Cisco, Genesys, Telstra, and Verint.